ne0rrmatrix/NerdNewsNavigator2/README.md

 Podcast list is updated automatically every 30 days, or it can manually be updated in settings.
 App also allows you to choose to download only when wifi is connected.
 Save you data!

+## NOTICE
+Store version is now 100% free!
+I have removed price from Microsoft store and Google play.

 ## Current Features implemented
 1. Browser RSS feed in a nice menu based layout.
 2. Watch the latest episodes currently available from twit.tv